arnabs542/Algorithm-and-Data-Structure/doc/dp.md

 ## sum of logic calculation to certain target, express ways

-Given a array with 1 and 0 and logic symbol(&,|,^), calculate how many ways to get the desired value
+Given a array with 1 and 0 and logic symbol(&,|,^), calculate how many ways to get the desired value.

 ```CPP
 //Recursive